T. Thomason: Biography

 Thomason's second CD, Beauty Queen, was released in 2011.
 The first single from Beauty Queen, "All Down The Highway," went to number one on the East Coast Countdown in July 2010.
 He received another placement on Degrassi: The Next Generation with "Trouble" from that album (aired August 2011).

 Thomason's songs "Little Bones" and "People Lie" were semi-finalists in the International Songwriting Contest in 2010 and 2011.
 "People Lie" also won the Viewfinder Competition and was released as a video at the Atlantic Film Festival in 2010.

 Thomason won a Canadian Folk Music Award in 2011 for Young Performer of the Year, the "She’s the One" competition at the 2012 Ottawa Bluesfest, and the Emerging Artist Series at Summerfest in 2013.
 He was also named one of Canada’s Top 20 Under 20 by Youth In Motion for his work as a human rights activist.

 His 2014 album Columbus Field was produced by John-Angus MacDonald.
 The album was praised for Thomason's "fiery, Joan Jett-like" presence.

 Thomason has performed original work at festivals throughout Canada including Canadian Music Week, North by Northeast, Luminato Festival, and World Pride in Toronto, ON; Stan Rogers Festival and Evolve Festival (voted Best Music Festival in Canada) in Nova Scotia; and at the Halifax Metro Centre as part of “Halifax for Haiti” joining Joel Plaskett, Classified, and Bruce Guthro on stage.

+In 2023, Thomason had an acting role as Jackson Canaday in the television series Sullivan's Crossing.